bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-getting-started-guide.md

 **Part 2 - Vault Service Account**

 Note the additional line under spec with `2.
 Service Account`.
 This is the service account that is needed to connect to the Vault.
-This account has been created already for you in Openshift so on the surface it's straight forward.
+This account has been created already for you in OpenShift so on the surface it's straight forward.

 There's a issue to be aware of with using this service account (SA): your application container will also use this SA to pull images and for management.
 So if you are using an image from tools namespace, make sure to add an ImagePuller rolebinding to the SA.
 If you are using Artifactory, add the imagePullSecrets to either the SA or the deployment spec.